SkywardSyntax/STLViewer/README.md

 5. Upload an STL file using the file input.

-6. The STL file will be rendered using custom WebGL2 rendering logic.
+6. The STL file will be rendered using `react-stl-viewer` and three.js.

 ### Click and Drag Functionality